New Orleans Maritime Injury Lawyer

 What Is a Maritime Injury Lawyer and Why Do You Need One?

-A maritime injury lawyer specializes in laws pertaining to injuries sustained at sea.
+A New Orleans maritime injury attorney specializes in laws pertaining to injuries sustained at sea.
 These laws are different from traditional personal injury laws because they fall under an entirely separate body of law known as admiralty law.
 This includes activities such as recreational boating, fishing, and offshore oil rig/platform work.

 A maritime lawyer will investigate a case, gather evidence, calculate damages, negotiate with the insurance company, and fight for the client in court if necessary.
 In addition, clients do not have to pay upfront for their lawyer’s services; fees are taken from a portion of the settlement.